estrategiahq/quasar/docs/src/pages/vue-components/table.md

     // row Object property to determine value for this column
     field: 'name',
-    // OR field: row => row.some.nested.prop
+    // OR field: row => row.some.nested.prop,

     // (optional) if we use visible-columns, this col will always be visible
     required: true,